Fraternity and Sorority Life Staff

 Amy received her Bachelor of Business Administration in Marketing from Texas Wesleyan University in Fort Worth, Texas.
 She has since received a Master of Liberal Arts from TCU.
 Amy has worked at TCU since 2012.
 She manages our student workers and Chapter Resident Assistants during their office hours.
 She also is responsible for day-to-day tasks such as roster maintenance and grade reports, but it is building relationships with her “Horned Frog kids” that she enjoys most.

-Brooke Bennett, Graduate Assistant
+Jordan Cooper, Graduate Assistant

 Kyle Dupper, Graduate Assistant